 Part 4: Tag Management System (TMS)

-Manages the integration of tags from third-party software into owned digital properties.
+A TMS manages the integration of tags from third-party software into owned digital properties.

 Part 5: Data Management Platform (DMP)